 There are some appealing experiments that amount to the existence of longitudinal wave.
-An electric longitudinal wave has been observe by ... \emph{et al.} in .....
+An electric longitudinal wave has been observed by Miyaji \emph{et al.} while studying the transverse wave\cite{japan}.
 This wave is characterized by the vanishing magnetic component.

 The enormous success in quantum electrodynamics has lead to the acceptance of the concept of massless photons.
-Also, the nonzero photon mass would give rise to a wavelength (and frequency) dependence of the speed of light in free space, a more rapid (exponential or Yukawa) falloff of magnetic dipole fields with distance than the usual inverse cube dependence [1], the possibility of longitudinal electromagnetic waves.
-This wave is characterized by the vanishing magnetic and electric field components [2].
-A massive photon is equivalent to a violation of Coulomb's Law [3].
-Hence, a Yukawa factor $e^{-r/\lambda } $in the \textit{1/r} electrostatic and magnetostatic potential terms would appear.
-The magnetic field term will contain correction terms related to the de Broglie wavelength $\lambda _{\gamma } =\hbar /m_{\gamma } .$ Another way to test the existence of the photon mass and hence the longitudinal waves is the limit of the power in the inverse of the distance distance in Coulomb law, namely $1/r^{2+\varepsilon } .$ One of the consequences of $\varepsilon \ne 0$is the decrease of the electromagnetic waves as the wavelength increases which is due to the smallness of $\varepsilon $.
-A limit of $\varepsilon =5.1\times 10^{-20} $was set by Lou \textit{et al} [4].
-According to the uncertainty principle the upper limit on the photon mass can be obtained from $m_{\gamma } \approx \hbar /(\Delta t{\rm \; }c^{2} )$.
-Using the age of the universe as 10${}^{10}$ years one obtains $m_{\gamma } \approx 10^{-66} g$.
+Also, the nonzero photon mass would give rise to a wavelength dependence of the speed of light in free space, a more rapid (exponential or Yukawa) falloff of magnetic dipole fields with distance than the usual inverse cube dependence \cite{[13]}.
+This could be attributed to the possibility of existing longitudinal electromagnetic waves.
+This wave is characterized by the vanishing magnetic and electric field components \cite{[14]}.
+A massive photon is equivalent to a violation of Coulomb's Law \cite{[15]}.
+Hence, a Yukawa factor $e^{-r/\lambda} $ in the \textit{1/r} electrostatic and magnetostatic potential terms would appear.
+The magnetic field term will contain correction terms related to the de Broglie wavelength $\lambda _{\gamma } =\hbar /m_{\gamma}c.$ Another way to test the existence of the photon mass and hence the longitudinal waves is the limit of the power in the inverse of the distance distance in Coulomb law, namely $1/r^{2+\varepsilon }.$ One of the consequences of $\varepsilon \ne 0$ is the decrease of the electromagnetic waves as the wavelength increases which is due to the smallness of $\varepsilon $.
+A limit of $\varepsilon =5.1\times 10^{-20} $ was set by Lou \textit{et al} \cite{[16]}.
+According to the uncertainty principle the upper limit on the photon mass can be obtained from $m_{\gamma} \approx \hbar /(\Delta t{\rm \; }c^{2} )$.
+Using the age of the universe as 10${}^{10}$ years one obtains $m_{\gamma} \approx 10^{-66} g$.